Logo Design Best Practices to Stay on Top

 Selecting a suitable color for your brand is important, but don’t rush things up and pick an inappropriate color.
 Think of your brand’s personality and the theme of your business.
 Then select a color accordingly.

 Earlier, font selection was moderately important in logo design.
 Lately however, its importance has skyrocketed.
-That’s chiefly because a growing number of users are now accessing the web from Smart devices; such devices have small screen with low resolution, which makes it difficult to notice certain fonts.
+That’s chiefly because a growing number of users are now accessing the web from Smart devices which makes it difficult to notice certain fonts.

 Using a large font is not a solution to this problem because then the browsing experience could be troublesome for those who access the site from desktop devices.
 The fonts might break the width or the lines.

 The font needs to be stylish, but not overly stylish.
 A soothing font gives off a pleasant feel whereas an overly stylish font looks unnecessarily gaudy.
 Select a font that falls in the middle.
 Another thing, while the multi-screen environment is a serious consideration, don’t forget that your Logo could be used in printed materials.
 The font needs to look attractive in print format.